SpiNNakerManchester/spio/designs/spinnaker_fpgas/README.md

 e.g., SpiNN5 boards to be connected to external devices while other links are connected via high-speed serial to neighbouring boards as usual.
-By default the register is all-0s (i.e. all links disabled) and must be configured immediately after power-up and before system boot if any other configuration is to be used.
+By default the register is all-0s (i.e. all links disabled) and must be configured immediately after power-up and before SpiNNaker system boot if any other configuration is to be used.
 The STOP register should be preferred for the purposes of simply isolating boards.

+The LEDO register may be used to override the status displayed by LED to indicate special device conditions.
+On reset, this register is configured to force all LEDs to display the error signal (i.e. on with brief, infrequent off-pulses).
+It is intended that once the SLEN register has been configured, the LEDO register should also be written to clear the `FORCE_ERROR_*` bits, indicating that the device has been configured and is ready to use.
+The `DIM_*` bits of LEDO cause the specified LEDs to be dimmed.
+It is suggested that when the 2-of-7 link exposed by SpiNN-5 boards is not being driven by the FPGA the corresponding LED is dimmed.

 Finally, there are SpiNNaker-link packet counters on all SpiNNaker - FPGA links.